wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 Yes.

+= Will this work on my Multi User (MU) installation? =

+This has not been tested in a MU environment.
+We have reports of it crashing MU websites, so I would only test on a non live website.

 = Can I make my ads align left or right? =

 Yes.
 If you would like your ads to align left, use the shortcode [GARD align="left"].
 The same is true for center and right.